Dhanbad–Patna Intercity Express

-The Dhanbad–Patna Intercity Express is an Express train belonging to East Central Railway zone that runs between Dhanbad Junction and Patna Junction in India.
+The 13331 / 13332 Dhanbad–Patna Intercity Express is an Express train belonging to East Central Railway zone that runs between Dhanbad Junction and Patna Junction in India.
 It is currently being operated with 13331/13332 train numbers on a daily basis.

 Service

 The 13331/Dhanbad–Patna InterCity Express has an average speed of 41 km/h and covers 370 km in 9h.
-The 13332/Patna–Dhanbad InterCity Express has an average speed of 47 km/hr and covers 370 km in 7h 55m.
+The 13332/Patna–Dhanbad InterCity Express has an average speed of 47 km/h and covers 370 km in 7h 55m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with max speed of 110 km/h.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 24 coaches: